vscode-icons/vscode-icons/README.md

 Later on, until the present moment, [@JimiC](https://github.com/JimiC) entered the scene and I have to say that he's been a real revolution to this project.
 With his incredible insight, precision and determination, he's improving this extension way beyond it was initially intended.

 I'm very happy to be part of this team, along with [@jens1o](https://github.com/jens1o) and [@JimiC](https://github.com/JimiC).
 It's really a gift to work with you guys.
 Most of the credits of this extension are theirs.
 It's also community's.
-And remember that if you want to be a contributor or even become a regular of our team, you'll are more than welcome to join! :D
+And remember that if you want to be a contributor or even become a regular of our team, you are more than welcome to join! :D

 ## Main Contributors